petros-d/docs/cloud/deployment-metrics.md

   <img src="/img/docs/deployment-metrics.png" alt="Metrics dashboard in the Cloud UI" />
 </div>

-The data in these 4 graphs is recorded hourly and is displayed in both UTC and your local browser timezone.
+The data in these four charts is recorded hourly and is displayed in both UTC and your local browser timezone.
 Each bar across all graphs covers a complete hour while the entire time window for a single graph is 24 hours.
 For example, a single bar might represent `16:00` to `17:00` while the entire time window of the graph might represent `Nov 1 16:00` to `Nov 2 16:00`.

-The data for the most recent hour will be for the hour to date.
+The data for the most recent hour is for the hour to date.
 For example, if you are looking at this page at 16:30, then the bar for the `16:00-17:00` hour interval would show data for `16:00-16:30`.

 These charts serve as high-level reports that are intended to be viewed at a glance.
 For example, you might notice failed task instances in the Astronomer Cloud UI and then open the Airflow UI to troubleshoot.

-The following sections describe each of the 4 available charts from left to right.
+The following sections describe each of the 4 available charts.

-## Deployment Performance

-The **DAG** and **Tasks** charts in the Astronomer UI give you visibility into the performance of your Deployment as measured by successes and failures of both DAG runs and task instances.

 ### DAG Runs

-The first Deployment metric records successful and failed DAG runs over hour-long intervals.
+The **DAG Runs** Deployment metric records successful and failed DAG runs over hour-long intervals.
 A [DAG run](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html) is defined as an instantiation of a DAG at a specific point in time.

 You can hover over each bar to see the corresponding hour interval displayed in both UTC and your local timezone.
 Below that, you can see the number of successful DAG runs and the number of failed DAG runs.
 If a bar is partially or fully red, it means that one or more DAG runs failed within that hour interval.